Expensent

 Because Expensent removes the need to rely on Gmail auto-forward rules as the main intake path.
 You review invoices and receipt emails it identifies, forward the right ones, and let approved rules handle future similar emails.
 Make sure you've verified the sending address as a contact method in Expensify first — that is still a one-time Expensify-side step.

 Want the full setup walkthrough?
 Read the Expensent → Expensify setup guide, or see the Expensify integration page for the feature breakdown.
-Related reading: Gmail to Expensify workflow and never miss a receipt in Expensify.
+Related reading: Gmail to Expensify workflow and prevent missing receipts in Expensify.

 Get Started